-Senate Intel Republicans Want Nothing To Do With This #ReleaseTheMemo Business
+Senators Don't Share House Republicans' Enthusiasm For #ReleaseTheMemo

 “One of the problems with the House investigation is it’s been very partisan,” Republican Sen. Susan Collins told CNN.
 “In contrast, the Senate Intelligence Committee, under the leadership of Sens.
 [Richard] Burr and [Mark] Warner, have worked together, and I think that’s a far better approach.”

-Oklahoma Sen. James Lankford, another Republican member of the committee, also appeared on CNN on Sunday.
+Oklahoma Sen. James Lankford, another Republican member of the committee, also appeared on CNN Sunday.
 When asked whether the memo saga in the House could be chalked up to partisan politics, Lankford said, “We’ll let them work that out.”

 “We’ve tried to focus in, on the Senate Intel side, to say we’ve got to be able to do this together; it’s very important for the American people at the end of it to see us all working together,” Lankford said.
 “We’ve got to put out a common set of facts, and we’ve got to agree on that set of facts.”

-North Carolina Sen. Richard Burr, the committee chairman, has also downplayed the memo affair, noting that he — unlike his House colleagues — does not discuss the details of the investigation.
+North Carolina Sen. Richard Burr, the committee chair, has also downplayed the memo affair, noting that he — unlike his House colleagues — does not discuss the details of the investigation.
 “They've talked about it since the beginning,” Burr said last week, smirking.
 “That's their prerogative.”

 Advertisement